Find your next holiday

 Glowing with Delight

 According to a French proverb, a glass of wine is like a warm coat.
 And Bordeaux feels just like that.
-The city spoils not only your taste buds but also your eyes.
+The city treats not only your taste buds but also your eyes.
 Just look at the Grand Théâtre on the lively Place de la Comédie.
 The building glows with delight, proudly showing off its impressive colonnade of Corinthian columns.
 Inside, the theatre gladly reveals its grand hall, with a painted ceiling and a chandelier made of fourteen thousand pieces of Bohemian crystal.
 Time to park your bike and step inside.

 In Love… with the Nose

-CCyrano de Bergerac, poet and leader of the cadets in the French army, falls in love with his cousin Roxane around 1640 in Paris.
+Cyrano de Bergerac, poet and leader of the cadets in the French army, falls in love with his cousin Roxane around 1640 in Paris.
 Because of his large nose, he believes she will never return his love.
 But one day, she agrees to meet him… The famous character is based on the writer Savinien de Cyrano de Bergerac, who really lived around the same time.
 His statue stands on Place Pélissière in the French town of Bergerac.
 The only thing is… he never actually set foot there with his famous nose.
 A pity for him, as many consider Bergerac one of the most beautiful villages in the Dordogne.

 I'll Have a Garage Wine